shakes76/PatternAnalysis-2023/recognition/s4583670_ViT/README.md

 ```

 ## How to Train the Model
 Ensure the ADNI brain dataset is in this folder.
-Run ```utils.py``` to spit the train dataset appropriately.
+Run ```utils.py``` to split the train dataset appropriately.
 ```bash
 python utils.py
 ```